gustavozsh/gustavozsh/README.md

 </p>

 <p align="center" >
-  <em>"Turning ideas into clean, maintainable systems — one reliable pipeline at a time."</em>
+  <em>"Turning ideas into clean, maintainable systems — one reliable pipeline at a time." 💡</em>
 </p>

 ---